maixnor/wu-quartz/content/Linear Regression.md

 	- [[F-Distribution]] test
 > [!important]
 > with R ... stars in p-values are significant
-> keep them in your model, the more the merrier
+> keep them in your model, the more stars the merrier
 - multiple $R^2$ takes also number of variables into account
 	- when comparing models with different number of variables, look at adjusted $R^2$ values